 Like a hurricane that swept across the world, the COVID-19 pandemic has drastically changed our lives.
-It is fair to say that most of our lives right now are different when compared to the start of 2020.
+It is fair to say that most of our lives right now are different when compared to 2020 beginning.
 Case in point: Most of you are probably reading this at home and having team meetings via remote conferencing tools like I am.

 The short answers are yes and yes.
 We should not wait for the storm to pass.
 Decisive actions are needed in uncertain times and we must take proactive steps to better safeguard and even grow our business relationships.
 However, it should be done differently.
 Hard-selling is simply off-putting during this period.